The present benchmark was conducted on 2025-06-17 on a Intel® Core™

 benchmarks aim to provide a general idea of the performance differences

-package and other implementations but
+between the fio package and other implementations but

 should not be considered definitive.
 The performance of the functions